mooinglemur/zsmkit/README.md

 ## Using in your project

 ZSMKit is distributed as a binary, meant to be loaded at `$A000` in any available high RAM bank.
-An include file `"zsmkit.inc"` is available for ca65 and similar assemblers which map the calls to a stable jump table starting at `$A000`.
+The library occupies two adjacent banks.
+An include file `"zsmkit.inc"` is available for ca65 and similar assemblers which map the calls to a stable jump table starting at `$A000` in the first of the two banks.

-1. Choose a RAM bank that ZSMKit will live in, switch to that RAM bank and load the `zsmkit-a000.bin` file from disk to $A000.
+1. Choose the starting RAM bank that ZSMKit will live in, switch to that RAM bank and load the `zsmkit-a000.bin` file from disk to $A000.
+As the file is over 8KiB, the library will load into and partially consume a second bank, but all of the API calls will always be in the first (primary) bank.
 2. Set aside 256 bytes of low RAM that ZSMKit is allowed to use.
-Activate the ZSMKit RAM bank, and call `zsm_init_engine` with .X .Y (low, high) set to the address of this low RAM region.
+Activate the primary ZSMKit RAM bank, and call `zsm_init_engine` with .X .Y (low, high) set to the address of this low RAM region.
 A simple solution is to use part of the region between $400 and $7FF, but you can also designate any other 256 byte region in low ram that is not otherwise in use.
+This value need not be page-aligned.
-3. Use the rest of the ZSMKit API to set up and play back songs, taking care to activate the assigned ZSMKit bank before calling into the library.
+3. Use the rest of the ZSMKit API to set up and play back songs, taking care to activate the primary ZSMKit bank before calling into the library.

 ## Building from scratch